 3. Takoradi Airport

-Takoradi airport has very rich history dating back to the second world war.
+Takoradi airport has a very rich history dating back to the second world war.
 It served as a major stop on the US Army Air Forces Air Transport Command on the Trans-Africa Ferry Route.
 It was where crated aircrafts shipped over the Atlantic were assembled before being flown to operational areas in the northern parts of Africa.
 Takoradi airport remains for the military.
 Its IATA airport code is TKD while the ICAO airport code is DGTK.
-The airport also serves domestic flights form Sekondi-Takoradi, which is the capital of Western Region, southern Ghana.
+The airport also serves domestic flights from Sekondi-Takoradi, which is the capital of Western Region, southern Ghana.

 4. Tamale Airport

 The Tamale airport (IATA: TML, ICAO: DGLE) serves Tamale, a town situated in the northern region of the country.
-It also has rich history like Takoradi airport.
+It also has a rich history like Takoradi airport.
 It served as the main advanced operational base for military troops in the height of World War II.
 However, Tamale airport was recently upgraded to the international status.
 It has been serving this purpose since the year 2008.